andrei2timo/TwinCities/README.md

-# TwinCities web application
+# Twin Cities web application

 ![TwinCities Logo](https://raw.githubusercontent.com/andrei2timo/TwinCities/main/DSA-TwinCities/images/banner.png)

-TwinCities is a web application that helps users explore and discover various attractions, events, and places of interest in the Twin Cities area.
+Twin Cities is a web application that helps users explore and discover various attractions, events, and places of interest in the Twin Cities area.
 Whether you're a local resident or a visitor, TwinCities provides you with information about the best restaurants, parks, museums, and more.

 ## Features